adrian154/blog/blogposts/internet-part-1.md

 IPv6 is the successor of IPv4, created to solve various problems with the original Internet protocol (beyond just IPv4 exhaustion).
 However, it still fulfills the same role as IPv4, and as a result most protocols built on top of IP work fine with both protocols (though some modifications may be necessary to work with the longer addresses).

 One of IPv6's most attractive features is its longer address length (128 bits), meaning that every device can have its own IP address instead of resorting to ugly solutions such as NAT.
 This restores the end-to-end principle on the Internet.

-The headers of IPv6 have been considerably simplified to allow for faster processing by routers.
-One way this was accomplished was by removing the concept of fragmentation from IPv6.
-Instead, the sender is responsible for discovering the maximum MTU that a given route can accept (which is guaranteed to be at least [1280 bytes](https://datatracker.ietf.org/doc/html/rfc2460)).
+In addition, IPv6 packet headers have been considerably simplified, allowing for faster processing by routers.
+One way this was accomplished was by removing the concept of fragmentation from IPv6; instead, the sender is responsible for discovering the maximum MTU that a given route can accept (which is guaranteed to be at least [1280 bytes](https://datatracker.ietf.org/doc/html/rfc2460)).

 IPv6 also supports multicast traffic; in fact, broadcast is entirely supplanted by multicast.
-There are special addresses used for routig to all nodes or routers on a local network, but these are all implemented using [Multicast Listener Discover](https://datatracker.ietf.org/doc/html/rfc3810), IPv6's replacement for IGMP.
+There are special addresses used for routing packets to all nodes or routers on a local network, but these are all implemented using [Multicast Listener Discover](https://datatracker.ietf.org/doc/html/rfc3810), IPv6's replacement for IGMP.

 # To Be Continued